 Learn how to navigate the stress of your publisher going out of business and maximize your chances for future success from three authors who have survived multiples closings each.

-Co-Writing Confessions–Presented by AJ Pine, Lia Riley, Emily Sylvan Kim, and Stacy Boyd
+Co-Writing Confessions—Presented by AJ Pine, Emily Sylvan Kim, and Stacy Boyd

-Two romance authors, their agent, and their editor confess how their co-writing relationship began, how they keep it going even across time zones, how they’re writing has grown since starting to work together, and how YOU too can be a successful co-writer.
+Romance author AJ Pine, her agent, and her editor talk about how AJ and Lia Riley became co-writers, how they keep their writing relationship going even across time zones, how their writing has grown since starting to work together, and how YOU too can be a successful co-writer.

 Business Planning for Writers—Presented by Elizabeth Harmon